 The below chart breaks down what each Medicare Supplement plans cover, including the high-deductible versions of Plan G and Plan F.

 You’re not required to enroll in Original Medicare coverage at all.
 However, unless you have a retirement plan from somewhat, you may be hard-pressed to find medical insurance.

 Enrolling in Medicare Part A and B to use Medicare health insurance would be best.
 You may encounter a late-enrollment period if you don’t do so when first eligible.

 Of course, you can stop there and not add Medigap insurance, Part D prescription drug plan, or Medicare Part C Advantage program.
 However, opting to do so will leave you susceptible to unknown and crippling medical bills.

 Enrolling in a Medicare Supplement insurance policy and stand-alone prescription drug coverage will provide you will the most comprehensive coverage for your Medicare benefits.

 Medigap policies have an additional monthly premium compared to the Medicare Part B premium.
-It’s wise to consider these additional monthly costs when on a fixed income.
+Considering these additional monthly costs when on a fixed income is wise.
 In addition, you’ll need to add a Medicare Part D plan that will also have a monthly premium.